 The family limited partnership (LP) or limited liability company (LLC) is a gifting and asset protection vehicle that can enable someone to make gifts of units (or interests) to children (or irrevocable trusts for their benefit) while maintaining management and control of the LP or LLC as its General Partner or Manager.

-As an example of how this strategy could be used, you could create an LP or LLC and as the initial partners or member make contributions of cash and/or other property to the LP or LLC.
+As an example of how a family limited partnership or LLC could be used, you could create an LP or LLC and as the initial partners or members make contributions of cash and/or other property to the LP or LLC.
 The LP or LLC could be structured so that you initially own all of the partnership interests or membership units.
 The partnership interests or membership units would have a right to vote or control the LP or LLC.